chapel-lang/chapel-blog/README.md

 However, they may not be a good fit in the following situations:
 * The code being presented requires multiple files
 * The project has code in other languages (e.g. C++ or Python for comparison with Chapel)
-* Article requires figures (though it can be done)
+* The article requires figures (it can be done, but just requires a bit more directory management)

-If the above limitations are undesirable, consider a Markdown-driven article, described in the _Markdown-Driven Articles_ section.
+If the above limitations are undesirable, consider a Markdown-driven article, described in the [Markdown-Driven Articles](#markdown-driven-articles) section.

 Below is a miniature example of an article in this form: